 After reading today's portion of Joseph's story it seems as though God has lost control.
 It appeared Joseph was being kicked around the landscape like a rubber ball on an elementary playground.
-His father sent him to Shechem, a mysterious man redirected him to Dothan, and then his brothers, after deciding not to kill him, secured him a one-way ticket to Egypt by way of Ishmaelite traders.
+His father sent him to Shechem, a mysterious man redirected him to Dothan, then his brothers after deciding not to kill him, secured him a one-way ticket to Egypt by way of Ishmaelite traders.

-The story appears senseless.
-Reckless.
-Out of control.
-Could God's providential hand still be at work in Joseph's life?
-Is it possible that what appears to be nothing but a tangle of other people's agendas will somehow be the very ball of yarn God will use to weave one of the most redemptive masterpieces in human history?
 We won't solve the problem of why a good God allows suffering, nor will we fully understand God's sovereignty at the end of our eight weeks together.
 But my prayer is that we'll better understand both suffering and sovereignty from the perspective of God's Word, so that we'll see His hand more clearly and trust His heart more deeply.
 Our God is good.

-PERSONAL RESPONSE: What stood out to you the most in today's personal study and why?
+RESPOND: What stood out to you the most in today's personal study and why?

 Joseph's brothers may have been able to destroy his coat of many colors, but they would never be able to destroy the dreams God had given him.
-Hang on to that, dear friends.
+Remember that, girls.

 Note: If the Lord is stirring in your heart to help fight against human trafficking, there are many organizations doing this important work.
-I work with Justice & Mercy International (JMI), an organization that stops trafficking in the developing Eastern European country of Moldova before it happens.
+I trust and work alongside is Justice & Mercy International an organization that stops trafficking in the developing Eastern European country of Moldova before it happens.
 To find out more, visit justiceandmercy.org.

-GOD WAS WITH JOSEPH
+Day 5 GOD WAS WITH JOSEPH

-GENESIS 37:29-36; 39:1-6
+Genesis 37:29-36; 39:1-6

 We can get through just about any pain or suffering if we know the Lord is in it with us.
 But when we feel forsaken or abandoned, our pain becomes unbearable.
 In a most trying circumstance, the psalmist expressed what the Lord's presence meant to him with the imagery, "Even when I go through the darkest valley, I fear no danger, for you are with me; your rod and your staff-they comfort me" (Ps.
 23:4, emphasis mine).
-In Genesis 39, we'll see the recurring phrase, "The Lord was with Joseph."
+In Genesis 39, we'll see the reoccurring phrase, "The LORD was with Joseph."
 Joseph's entire story rests on these five words.
-They will prove to be an anchor in turbulence and reconciliation in what seems irreconcilable.
-In the words of Beth Moore, "Where God does not grant our request, He will grant us His comfort.
-No small trade indeed.
-He is everything."
-And He will be everything for Joseph.
+We will see how God will be everything for Joseph.